-How U.S. Citizens Can Open a Bank Account in the U.K. Without Leaving Home
+How to Open a UK Bank Account from the USA

 - You may be able to get a specialist “virtual” bank account from a currency exchange company like Wise.
 This is, by far, your easiest option.